LeLukasH/point-cloud-distance/README.md

 ### ✅ Quick Start (Precompiled)

 1. Download the `exe/` folder.
-2. Run the `PointCloudQuality.exe` file.
+2. Run the `point-cloud-distance.exe` file.

 No installation required.